 With a focus on express, e-commerce, the U.S. military and fast-growing global markets, our transformed business model, diversified business mix, expanding CMI and passenger-charter operations, Continuous Improvement productivity gains and initiatives, and strong balance sheet position us to deliver value to our customers and drive future revenues, earnings, and cash flow for our shareholders.

-In 2019, reported results reflected a loss from continuing operations, net of taxes, of $293.1 million, or $11.35 per diluted share, on revenues of $2.74 billion.
-Our reported results included a noncash special charge of $638.4 million ($503.1 million after tax), partially offset by an unrealized gain on financial instruments of $75.1 million related to outstanding warrants.
+In 2020, reported results reflected net income of $360.3 million, or $13.50 per diluted share, on revenues of $3.21 billion.
+Our reported results included a $71.1 million unrealized loss on financial instruments.

 Atlas Air Worldwide’s strong management team has extensive airline, transportation, and logistics experience.

 John W. Dietrich, President and Chief Executive Officer